KARNATISAITHARUN/documentation/using-ocular/ocular-desc.md

-* **Generation of [Code Property Graphs (CPG)](../introduction/products.md).** Based on your application code, which is provided as JAR for JAVA, or as source code for C/C++, ShiftLeft Ocular generates a versatile, intermediate CPG.
+* **Generation of [Code Property Graphs (CPG)](../introduction/products.md).** Based on your application code, which is provided as JAR for JAVA, or as source code for C/C++, ShiftLeft Ocular generates a versatile, intermediate respresentation called Code Property Graph (CPG).
 CPGs can be used as the basis of custom static analysis and are serializable to various output/exchange formats such as CSV, GraphML, Gryo, and Protobuf (included in the ShiftLeft Ocular trial version).